Growing Cut Flowers from Seed: Seed Starting 101

 seed packets

-When starting the process of growing a cut flower garden by seed, read the growing instructions with recommended seed sowing times on the back of the seed packet or the catalog descriptions to determine the best time to sow your seeds.
+When growing a cut flower garden by seed, read the instructions with recommended seed sowing times on the back of the seed packet or the catalog descriptions to determine the best time to sow your seeds.

 Varieties such as sweet peas and pansies need to be started as early as 10-12 weeks before your last frost date.
 Most of the seeds I’ve chosen to grow in my own cutting garden this year will need to be sown 4-6 weeks before my last frost date.